PSC-Naval Dockyard: Background

-New Generation Patrol Vessels Contract
+New Generation Patrol Vessels (NGPV) contract

 PSC - Naval Dockyard Sdn Bhd was made the major contractor for the building and delivery of the New Generation Patrol Vessels (NGPV) for the Royal Malaysian Navy (RMN).
 An international invitation for bids was invited, from Germany, the United States, Australian and Britain amongst others submitting their bids.
 PSC-ND was set to join venture with the winner to complete the program.